Debtrise/dialer-system2/docs/sales-rep-photo-api.md

 These endpoints let you upload and manage sales rep photos used in announcement templates.
 All routes require Bearer authentication and are prefixed with `/api`.

+When using the Content Creator, you can place a photo on the canvas by adding an element with `elementType: "sales_rep_photo"`.
+The element automatically binds to the `{rep_photo}` variable so that the correct representative's image is displayed when a deal is closed.

 | Method | Path | Description |
 | ------ | ---- | ----------- |
 | `POST` | `/sales-rep-photos/upload` | Upload a photo for a single sales rep. Form fields: `photo`, `repEmail`, optional `repName`. |